Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: CM Iwasawa main conjecture

 Let $\Theta$ be a $p$-primitive Theta function such that it is an eigenform for Shintani operators and the associated unitary self-dual Hecke character $\kappa\nu$ has epsilon factor $+1$ (cf.~\cite[Prop.~7.3]{Hs2}), {where is a fixed Hecke character as in \cite[Sec.~7.1]{Hs2} such that $\kappa|\cdot|_{\BA_K^\times}^{-1/2}$ is self-dual in the sense of \eqref{theta}}, $\nu$ is an auxiliary finite order anticyclotomic character on $\Gamma_\fl\simeq \BZ_\ell$ for an auxiliary degree one primes $\fl$ of $F$ split in $K$.

+{In the next paragraph, we will use the notation `$\doteq$' to denote an equality up to a $p$-unit.}

-By~\cite[Thm.~7.9]{Hs2}, we have where $I(\Theta)$ is the $U(1)$-period of $\Theta$ which is $p$-integral by the main theorem of complex multiplication and arithmetic {theory} of line bundles on Abelian varieties (cf.~\cite[Sec.~7.3]{Hs2}), $\ov{I(\Theta)}$ is the complex conjugate of $I(\Theta)$ and `$\doteq$' denotes equality up to a $p$-unit.
+By~\cite[Thm.~7.9]{Hs2}, we have where $I(\Theta)$ is the $U(1)$-period of $\Theta$ which is $p$-integral by the main theorem of complex multiplication and arithmetic {theory} of line bundles on Abelian varieties (cf.~\cite[Sec.~7.3]{Hs2}), $\ov{I(\Theta)}$ is the complex conjugate of $I(\Theta)$.
 Moreover, it follows from $p$-integral version of the explicit Rallis inner product formula \cite{Yang97,MS02} for the pair $(U(1),U(1))$ that

 (cf.~\cite[Thm.~7.11]{Hs2}).
 Consequently, it suffices to show that the right hand side of

 is a $p$-unit.

 Note that $\kappa\nu$ is self-dual and $\chi\kappa\nu$ is not residually self-dual.
 Hence, the result follows from Theorem \ref{snv} by {choosing} an auxiliary degree one prime $\fl$ of $F$ split in $K$, Hecke characters $\chi$ and $\kappa$ such that as in the proof of~\cite[Prop.~7.13~\&~Prop.~7.16]{Hs2}. \end{proof} \begin{remark} It may be possible to remove the hypothesis $p \nmid \Delta$ {since} our non-vanishing results allow $p$ and the conductor of Hecke character to have common prime factors (cf.~\cite[Rmk.~after~Thm.~2]{Hs2} and~{Remark}~\ref{hyp'} (iii)). \end{remark}